 How to Root Cannabis Cuttings

-Rooting cuttings is a satisfying way to multiply your plants without starting from seed.
-If you’re wondering how to root cannabis cuttings successfully, this method allows both first-time growers and seasoned cultivators to clone their favorite strains.
-The process is straightforward, and with a bit of practice, you’ll soon be propagating like a pro.
+Rooting cuttings is a satisfying way to multiply your plants without starting from seed, allowing you to clone your favorite strains.
+The process is straightforward, and with a bit of practice, you’ll be propagating like a pro.

 Recommended Strains